flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ## Additional Reading

-See this excellent real world pilot LVO Guide (low visibility operations) for more information:
+See this excellent real-world pilot LVO Guide (low visibility operations) for more information:
 [LVO Study Guide on this page](https://studygouge.blogspot.com/){target=new}

 ## Autoland Video